HexaCipher/MY-PORTFOLIO/README.md

 # MY-PORTFOLIO
-This is my personal Portfolio also my first project  , which is made by me using HTML and CSS
+This is my personal Portfolio also my first project for learning purpose, which is made by me using HTML and CSS